Search

 How to hedge against inflation & prepare for future hikes

-While there's no single best way to hedge against inflation, several assets have historically tended to perform better than others during inflationary periods.
-During times of volatility, these assets can potentially provide more stability.
-Past and positive performance is never a guarantee with investing, but these assets may help to offset the negative effects of inflation:
+While there's no single best way to hedge against inflation, several assets tend to perform better than others during inflationary periods.
+Though positive performance isn't guaranteed, these assets may help to offset the negative effects of inflation and provide some stability:

 Treasury inflation-protected securities (TIPS)